ssimono/cistsaver/README.md

 Configuration
 -------------

-Some settings can be tuned on the form that opens when you click on the main clock.
+Some settings can be tuned on the form that opens when you click on the lower date section.
+You can also go fullscreen by double-clicking on the main clock.